ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 2.md

 She doesn't respond, but that fury in her eyes ignites.
 Dain remembers his father telling him fires burn the hottest and the most devastating where they're blue, and there, standing over her laid across his bed, Sloane Mairi burns through him.
 Incandescent, furious, and more dangerous than anything he could imagine even in her most vulnerable state.

 "Is that what I need to be?
-A weapon?
-For someone?" she mutters, eyes on Dain, but not seeing him, not focused on him.
+A weapon for someone?" she mutters, eyes on Dain, but not seeing him, not focused on him.

+She's exhausted, no doubt.

-He bends his leg, dropping a knee onto the mattress, "No, Sloane.
-You could orchestrate the arsenal, decide who wields what and when.
-A strategist all the same as a soldier.
+He bends his leg, dropping a knee onto the mattress and finding himself ready to succumb to sleep.
+"No, Sloane," he assures her.
+"You could orchestrate the arsenal, decide who wields what and when.
 You can be a quartermaster of destruction, or the blade itself, you just need to choose."

+"So I hide?
+Throw away lives while claiming mine matters more; true Navarrian to suggest that, aren't you?"

+"A strategist is just as valuable as a soldier."

 Sloane scoffs, her eyes water, tears stinging at the corners, blinking slowly, "And what would I use?
 If I wanted to conduct destruction, what weapon would you suggest?"